openwdl/wdl/versions/1.0/SPEC.md

 All file outputs are required to exist, otherwise the task will fail.

-However, outputs may be annotated as `Optional` types (including within arrays as `Array[File?]`) in which case they will be null if files do not exist.
+However, outputs may be annotated as `Optional` types (including within arrays as `Array[File?]`) in which case they will be `None` if files do not exist.

 E.g., in this example task: